The elements of a randomized evaluation

 Summary

-This resource presents a high-level overview of the steps of a randomized evaluation, while showcasing a selection of our teaching and learning tools that were created as part of our online and in-person capacity building activities.
-Throughout this section, the reader will find written resources, video lectures, and case studies about different aspects of a randomized evaluation, derived from our professional education programs, and in particular, the course Evaluating Social Programs.
-For more of these materials, see our teaching resources.
+This resource presents a high-level overview of the steps of a randomized evaluation, while showcasing a selection of our teaching and learning tools that were created as part of our online and in-person training activities.
+Throughout this section, the reader will find written resources, video lectures, and case studies about different aspects of a randomized evaluation, derived from our Evaluating Social Programs course and other trainings.
+For more of these materials, see our teaching resources

 1. Theory of change

 The first step in an evaluation is to revisit the program’s goals and how we expect those goals to be achieved.
-A logical framework or theory of change model can help in this process, potentially building on other tools from the monitoring and evaluation framework, such as a needs assessment (which provides a systematic approach to identifying the nature and scope of a social problem) or a program theory assessment (which builds a theory of the working of the program and describes the logical steps by which the proposed policy fills the identified need).
+A theory of change model (sometimes called a logical framework) can help in this process.
+The theory of change can potentially build on other tools from the monitoring and evaluation framework, such as a needs assessment (which provides a systematic approach to identifying the nature and scope of a social problem) or a program theory assessment (which builds a theory of how the program works and describes the logical steps by which the proposed policy fills the identified need).

 Next, the researchers need to determine the precise research question they want to ask.
 Can their question be answered by testing a causal relationship or hypothesis?
-Which components can be randomized (e.g., who gets the program, who delivers the program, or when the program is delivered)?
+Which components can be randomized (e.g., who gets the program or different versions of the program, who delivers the program, or when the program is delivered)?
 How do the program and theory of change map onto the research question?
 What data can the researchers collect that will answer their research question?

 2. Measurement